LiamConnell/ReinforcementLearning_Lorenzo/README.md

 We run the optimizer many times using the `m` model.
 Frequently, we evaluate the cost function for out model to make sure that it is descending.
 We can evaluate other variables as well such as `reward`.
 In a real scenario, data should be separated into training and evaluation sections.
 Stochastic gradient descent should also be considered by batching the testing data if data sizes are very large.

+## TODO
+* Add methods for saving and recovering trained models
+* What is the purpose of `status`?
+* Not computationally efficient to check `status` each timestep and abandon if below a threshold as described in project description.